 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Codeine Phosphate Tablets 15 mg, 30 mg, 60 mg; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated May 2014.
+Manufacturer's PIL, Codeine Phosphate Tablets 15 mg, 30 mg, 60 mg; Accord-UK Ltd, The electronic Medicines Compendium.
+Dated September 2020.

 British National Formulary, 80th Edition (Sep 2020); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.